MetPX/sr3-examples/empty-amqp-pump/sr3_103_Selection.rst

 Note that to watch directories:

-   * sr3 watch is the python implementation of sr3_cpost, uses the same configuration files but provides added flexibility
+   * watch is the python implementation of cpost, uses the same configuration files but has more features and plugin support.
-   * The *force_polling* flag is needed on cluster file systems.
+   * The *force_polling* flag is needed on cluster file systems, is much less efficient.
    * There are different methods available for different volumes of files: https://metpx.github.io/sarracenia/Explanation/DetectFileReady.html

 Polling a Web Site
 ~~~~~~~~~~~~~~~~~~